Nam Giao Esplanade Introduction

 In the old days, the emperors considered themselves Heavenly beings.
 But heaven was the one highest majesty and gave happiness to all people so often they held solemn heavenly sacrifices.
 Because Emperor is the son of Heaven so he must personally stand as the master to do the ceremony of the filial piety of a son.

 During the Nguyen Dynasty, the ceremony was held in Nam Giao esplanade in the middle of February every year.
-Before the reign of Thanh Thai emperor, the ceremony was held every year or two.
+Before the reign of the Thanh Thai emperor, the ceremony was held every year or two.
 By the 2nd year of Thanh Thai (1890) is every three years.

 Nam Giao Esplanade Hue Location

 Nam Giao esplanade was completed in the 5th year of Gia Long (1806) in Duong Xuan village, south of Hue Citadel, in a land area of 390m long, 265m wide, on a high, airy position.
 Around the campus surrounded by a stone wall, 4 doors wide in 4 directions East-West – South-North.
-In front of each door, there is a screen 12.5m wide, 3.2m high, 0.8m thick.
+In front of each door, there is a screen 12.5m wide, 3.2m high, and 0.8m thick.

 Nam Giao Esplanade Structure

 The second floor called Trung Dan has a square shape, so it is called Phương Đàn, the yellow railing ring represents the land (Dia).
-The bottom floor is called Ha Dan, also square, the red railing circle represents Human beings (Nhan).
+The bottom floor is called Ha Dan, also square, and the red railing circle represents Human beings (Nhan).

 To the left of the esplanade is Trai Cung, where the emperors retreat before the ceremony.
 To the right are the Than Kho (the warehouse for sacrifices) and the Than Tru (the kitchen prepares sacrifices).